 Highly unusual, Kashmiri noon chai is pink in colour and has a salty taste.
 Why?
 Because of what it’s made with: green tea, milk, salt and soda bicarbonate.
 Try it you must.

 There are many traditional bakeries that make different types of bread like sheermals, kulchas, bakarkhani, and various other sweet and savoury treats that can be enjoyed and eaten for breakfast along with a hot cup of Kahwah, a traditional Kashmiri tea.

 Considered one of the finest desserts of Kashmir, this simple yet mouth-watering dessert is made up of vermicelli or sewai.
 It is cooked in milk with coconut and has a generous helping of dry fruits.
 These simple yet amazing flavours will leave you wanting more.

 15. Paratha Halwa

 These large Parathas are a dream.
-These are basically large deep fried rotis that is eaten with sooji halwa, a real winner and must have on your list.
+These are basically large deep-fried rotis eaten with sooji halwa, a real winner and must-have on your list.